aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/find-if-the-worksheet-is-dialog-sheet/_index.md

 ## **Possible Usage Scenarios**

-Dialog Sheet is an old format of sheet that contains a dialog box.
-Such a sheet could be inserted by an older version of Microsoft Excel e.g. 2003, as shown in this screenshot.
-It can also be inserted with VBA in newer versions e.g. Microsoft Excel 2016.
+A Dialog Sheet is an older sheet format that contains a dialog box.
+Such a sheet could be inserted by an older version of Microsoft Excel, e.g., 2003, as shown in this screenshot.
+It can also be inserted with VBA in newer versions, e.g., Microsoft Excel 2016.

 ![todo:image_alt_text](find-if-the-worksheet-is-dialog-sheet_1.png)